garett09/afk-apartelle/README.md

 ## Changelog | Documentation

+- On 24 May 2021, The citation page was finished and merged in the release branch.

 - On 23 May 2021, The contact us page was finished with Angular routing included, mobile responsive and fixed errors in the console.
-However, the team encountered that the navigation bar was not responsive.
+The team decided to put up a citation page so that the website is copyright free.

 - On 22 May 2021, The contact us page was almost done but encountered some merge error.
 The page was also made responsive.
 The issue was sent to the team.